 A special thank you to Graeme Ashley, Brian Waterer and Daniel Coombs for the countless hours they have spent in compiling the historical information regarding this chapter of Leeming Spartan Cricket Club history and preparing it for our website.
 This incredible effort is part of what makes the Leeming Spartan Cricket Club one of the most historically accurate and successful clubs in Western Australia.

-Some senior Spartans celebrating a Third Grade Premiership in 2001 in the old clubrooms on John Connell Reserve.
+Some of our senior Spartans celebrating a Third Grade Premiership in 2001 in the old clubrooms on John Connell Reserve.

 © Leeming Spartan Cricket Club (2017), All Rights Reserved